zebreus/symbolator/README.rst

 Symbolator requires Python 3.x, Pycairo, and Pango.
 Symbolator no longer supports Python 2.x.

 The Pango library is used compute the dimensions of a text layout.
 There is no standard package to get the Pango Python bindings installed.
 It is a part of the Gtk+ library which is accessed either through the PyGtk or PyGObject APIs, both of which are supported by Symbolator.
 You should make sure that one of these libraries is available before installing Symbolator.
-A `Windows installer <http://www.pygtk.org/downloads.html>`_ is available.
+A `Windows installer <https://www.pygtk.org/downloads.html>`_ is available.
 For Linux distributions you should install the relevant libraries with your package manager.

-If you are running linux you can use the nix package manager to build and run symbolator without installing it:
+If you are running linux you can use the `nix package manager <https://nixos.org/download.html>`_ to build and run symbolator without installing it:

 ```
-nix run github:Zebreus/symbolator
+nix run github:hdl/symbolator
 ```

 Licensing